Transmission and generation of arbitrary W states via an optomechanical interface: Conclusions

 \section{Conclusions}

 In this letter, we have proposed a universal and nontrivial method for transmission and generation of the arbitrary entangled W states in multiple microwave cavities via an optomechanical interface.
 We have demonstrated that, the arbitrary entangled states can be mapped to the pulse shape of single photons and transmitted out of the system, which can be applied for the quantum information transfer.
-And the entangle W states can also be generated with the single incident photons with certain pulse shapes.
+And the entangled W states can also be generated with the single incident photons with certain pulse shapes.
+In the generation process, the receiver need not know the wave function of the single photon or what the W state is, by using the specific time-dependent couplings, the receiver can receive a single photon with arbitrary wave function and produce a W state which is the same as the previous one in the sender's system with high fidelity.
+In the transmission and generation process, the wave functions (or ensemble averaged pulse shapes) of the single photons just act as a label for different W states, and using a certain group of optimal time-dependent couplings, the labels can be recognized and remapped to the W states in new systems.
 In our method, all of the microwave cavities are equivalent in time sequence, and it shows better performance in fidelity than the trivial method.
+Apart from the above results, there are still some open questions.
+The first one is how can we generate a state $W_b$ from an incident single photon which is produced by a different state $W_a$?
+And the second one is how to transmit the entangled quantum states with more than one excitations?
+Solving these open problems will also be helpful with the quantum information transfer between different quantum systems as well as the distributed quantum computing or quantum communication.